Why you snore during pregnancy

 The Impact of Pregnant Snoring and How to Avoid It

-University of Michigan did a study that suggested that 2 out of 3 of pregnant snorers were more likely to deliver babies below the tenth percentile and twice as likely to need a c-section for delivery.
-Snoring and sleep apnea both cause inflammation and this alters the blood vessels going to the placenta, so less nutrients and blood get to the fetus which can significantly stunt growth.
+The University of Michigan did a study that suggested that 2 out of 3 of pregnant snorers were more likely to deliver babies below the tenth percentile and twice as likely to need a c-section for delivery.
+Snoring and sleep apnea both cause inflammation and this alters the blood vessels going to the placenta, so fewer nutrients and blood get to the fetus which can significantly stunt growth.
 Don’t freak out.
 It’s going to be okay.
 There are actually several methods to prevent and stop pregnancy snoring.